 - Members have a right to a named alternate (alternate); the Forum Coordinator must be notified of the alternate in advance of the meeting.
-An official letter naming a member and alternate from each of the Forum's MOU signatories is required. - Each member is entitled to one and only one voting right on the Forum or its committees.

-- The total number of members shall not exceed 20. - If a member misses three meetings (Forum conference calls, etc.), the member will be formally approached to discuss interest in future participation.
+An official letter naming a member and alternate from each of the Forum's MOU signatories is required. - Each member is entitled to one and only one voting right on the Forum or its committees. - The total number of members shall not exceed 20. - If a member misses three meetings (Forum conference calls, etc.), the member will be formally approached to discuss interest in future participation.

-Section 2 - Chair and Vice-Chair: The Forum Steering Committee shall always have a Chair and Vice-Chair.
-Both serve 2-year staggered-term positions, and each cannot serve more than two consecutive terms.
-Any Forum MOU signatory is eligible to be elected to Chair or Vice-Chair positions; nominations from the Forum Steering Committee will occur three months prior to the end of each position term.
-If the Vice Chair is voted to serve as Chair during his/her Vice-Chair mid-term, or if the Chair or Vice Chair resigns, the Forum will hold a special election to fill the newly vacated position.
+Section 2 - Chair and Vice-Chair: The Forum Steering Committee shall always have a Chair and a Vice-Chair.
+The Chair and Vice-Chair will serve concurrent two-year terms; with the Vice-Chair moving into the Chair position at the end of the two-year term.
+Any Forum MOU signatory is eligible to be elected to Chair or Vice-Chair positions; nominations from the Forum Steering Committee for Vice Chair candidates will occur three months prior to the end of the two-year terms.
+Vice-Chair candidates will be identified for the upcoming and following term - such that each signatory has the opportunity and anticipated duration to serve in this Forum management succession.
+If the Vice-Chair is voted to serve as Chair during his/her Vice-Chair mid-term, or if the Chair or Vice-Chair resigns, the Forum will hold a special election to fill the newly vacated positions through the end of the two-year term.

-- Chair role and responsibilities: - o Represent the Forum as its point person and spokesperson. - Seek opportunities to solicit new Forum representatives to expand the capacity of the Forum to address fish passage issues in California. - Serve as a member of the Governance Committee. - Facilitate periodic communication among Forum members to ensure progress on Forum action items. - o Communicate with the Vice-Chair to ensure effective coordination, issue identification, and strategic implementation of action items. - Work with the Forum Coordinator to develop and finalize the agenda for Forum meetings. - Vice-Chair role and responsibilities: - Assist Chair in carrying out his/her duties, particularly in the absence of the Chair. - Monitor implementation of Forum goals and objectives by working with the Forum Coordinator on the development of the annual report. - Work directly with Forum representatives when issues arise associated with attendance and participation.
+- Chair role and responsibilities: - Represent the Forum as its point person and spokesperson. - Seek opportunities to solicit new Forum representatives to expand the capacity of the Forum to address fish passage issues in California. - Serve as a member of the Governance Committee. - Facilitate periodic communication among Forum members to ensure progress on Forum action items. - Communicate with the Vice-Chair to ensure effective coordination, issue identification, and strategic implementation of action items. - Work with the Forum Coordinator to develop and finalize the agenda for Forum meetings. - Vice-Chair role and responsibilities: - Assist Chair in carrying out his/her duties, particularly in the absence of the Chair. - Monitor implementation of Forum goals and objectives by working with the Forum Coordinator on the development of the annual report. - Work directly with Forum representatives when issues arise associated with attendance and participation.